To Fall and Bleed Part 2 of 3

 She put in the pin number, sending a wary glance around her.
 She quickly put in the maximum amount of four hundred dollars and took the cash when the machine spit it out when the hairs on the back of her neck rose and she spun around only to have something hard slammed across her face.
 She saw stars flash across her vision much like those in cartoon and then everything fell black.

 It was dreamless unconscious.
-Nothingness that seemed to last forever until it suddenly hit her like a brick wall.
+Nothingness that seemed to last forever, she knew she had been here for hours lost in the darkness.
+Then it hit her like a brick wall.
 Salt.
 The smell of hit her so swiftly, she immediately roused from sleep.
 Blinking groaning as her skull throbbed painfully, when she realized she was bound to a chair.
 Her green eyes flickered around and she realized that not only was she bound, she was in some type of abandon warehouse.
 “Great…That's just great.”

 A bright light was pinned down on her face.
 She tilted her head, pointing her eyes other where.
 She realized that she was in some kind of warehouse.
 She hissed as someone grabbed her hair, pulling on it harshly.
 “Where is it?”